 How to Become a Professional Ballet Dancer

 Becoming a professional ballet dancer typically requires years of rigorous training and dedication.
-Most dancers start training at a young age, often between 5 and 10 years old, and continue to train and hone their skills throughout their teenage years.
-This extensive training and education are usually conducted at specialized dance schools, or academies focused on classical ballet techniques.
+Most dancers start training at a young age, often between 5 and 10, and continue to train and hone their skills throughout their teenage years.
+This extensive training and education are usually conducted at specialized dance schools or academies focused on classical ballet techniques.

 To secure a position in a ballet company, dancers must prepare for auditions by refining their technique and practice, learning specific repertory, and presenting themselves professionally.
 Networking within the ballet community, attending workshops, and participating in competitions can also provide exposure to potential employers.